alfa-meta/Microsoft-Azure-Notes/Microsoft Back End Engineering Certification/Introduction to Logical Thinking and Problem-Solving/Introduction to Logical Thinking and Problem-Solving.md

 Pseudocode - a detailed and readable description of what a computer program or algorithm must do, expressed in a natural language rather than in a programming language.

+## Deductive Reasoning in Programming

+Deductive Reasoning - a logical process by which conclusions are drawn from given premises.

+Process of Deductive Reasoning:
+- Start with the observed issue
+- Develop premises
+- Draw conclusions
+- Pinpoint the problem

+Arguments in Logic:
+1. Premises
+2. Conclusion
+3. Supporting relation

+Crafting Good Premises:
+1. Premises should be clear
+2. Premises should be factual
+3. Premises should be directly related to the issue

+Find direct cause and effect relations.

+### Steps for Applying Deductive Reasoning

+1. Identify the premises - gather all known facts or assumptions that provide the foundation for reasoning.
+2. Analyse the premises - examine how these premises relate to each other and what logical conclusions can be drawn.
+3. Draw a conclusion - based on analysis, derive a logical conclusion.
+4. Test the conclusion - verify the conclusion by reviewing the code, checking logs, or conducting further tests.

+## Problem Decomposition

+Problem Decomposition - the process of breaking down a problem into a small manageable parts.

+Steps to Decompose Software:
+1. Identify the problem goal
+2. Break it down into parts
+3. Analyse and address
+4. Integrate the solution

+Top-Down Approach - a method of problem-solving that begins with a broad overview of a problem and breaks it down into a smaller, more manageable parts.

+Modularisation - a decomposition approach where you fragment a complex issue into smaller, independent parts that each carry out a specific role.
+	Break the problem into units or modules
+	Modules perform a specific function
+	Simplifies management and understanding

+Create a broad design goal or problem statement
+State goals and problems that are out of scope

+Implementing the Top-Down Approach for Debugging:
+- Identify the broad issue
+- Create specific tasks that might lead to the cause
+- Isolate the issue
+- Fix the issue

+Bottom-Up Approach - a method of problem-solving that begins with small, manageable parts and combines them to create a broad composite.

+Integration - the process of combining parts of a problem or design into a complete, composite, and unified whole.

+## Introduction to Pseudocode

+Pseudocode - a detailed and readable description of what a computer program or algorithm must do, expressed in a natural language rather than in a programming language.

+### How is Pseudocode used
+- Bridge between natural language and programming code
+- Outline the program's logic
+- Verify the logic is correct.

+### Writing Pseudocode
+- Use plain language
+- Being Concise
+- Structure like code
+- Focus on logic